-Joint Pain - Medicinal cannabis contains compounds that can provide some relief from fibromyalgia pain.
-Two of the ingredients have been studied frequently and shown to offer some relief: THC and cannabidiol (CBD).
+- Joint Pain – Medicinal cannabis contains compounds that can provide some relief from fibromyalgia pain.
+Two of the ingredients have been studied frequently and shown to offer some relief: THC and cannabidiol (CBD)3.
 As THC has similarities to cannabidiol chemicals that are naturally found in the human body, the cannabinoid receptors in the brain are stimulated, which in turn triggers the reward system of the brain and helps to reduce pain.

-Fatigue - There are strains of medicinal cannabis that help improve energy and significantly reduce fatigue.
-With fibromyalgia, the symptoms of fatigue manifests itself in a number of ways, such as depression, stress, insomnia, or some other type of energy-depleting disorder.
+- Fatigue – There are strains of medicinal cannabis that help improve energy and significantly reduce fatigue.
+With fibromyalgia, the symptoms of fatigue manifests itself in a number of ways, such as depression, stress, insomnia, or some other type of energy-depleting disorder4.
 Taking the right strain of medicinal cannabis can help boost a patient’s energy enough to make them feel like moving again.

-Anxiety - There have been drugs that are cannabis-based that have been shown to hold promise for treating symptoms of anxiety in fibromyalgia patients.
-In a 2008 Canadian study, a compound that was marijuana-based called “nabilone” helped to reduce anxiety in over 40 patients suffering from fibromyalgia, as well as pain.
+- Anxiety – There have been drugs that are cannabis-based that have been shown to hold promise for treating symptoms of anxiety in fibromyalgia patients.
+In a 2008 Canadian study, a compound that was marijuana-based called “nabilone” helped to reduce anxiety in over 40 patients suffering from fibromyalgia, as well as pain8.

 In 2014, the National Pain Foundation surveyed over 1,300 patients with fibromyalgia.
-Almost a third of the respondents had admitted to using medicinal marijuana to help treat their symptoms.
+Almost a third of the respondents had admitted to using medicinal marijuana to help treat their symptoms9.
 In fact, over 62% found cannabis to be a “very effective” symptom reliever.
-Approximately 33% said that the use of medical marijuana “helped a little” with their symptoms, and only about 5% confirmed that there was no effect at all with its use.
+Approximately 33% said that the use of medical marijuana “helped a little” with their symptoms, and only about 5% confirmed that there was no effect at all with its use10.